The ABEM office will close at 4:30 pm ET on Tuesday, December 24, 2024, and reopen on Thursday, January 2, 2025.

 Exam Date

-(Offered every two years, in even-numbered years)
+(Offered in even-numbered years)

 Application Fee*$470